TobiasGuy/ToboFrames/README.md

 ## 1.11 Grab visible frame names
 Added a new slash command to get the currently shown frames and print them to the chat (mostly for development)

+## 1.12 Popup frame for GetVisibleFrames
+Made popup frame for GetVisibleFrames
+Made the list searchable
+Alphabetical order
+Had lots of bugfixing with text overlapping with new searches, searchbox text not going away while typing.
+Troubleshooted there